-20. The PDP 2017-2022 is geared towards the achievement of AmBisyon 2040, which aligns well with the 2030 Agenda for Sustainable Development.
-The PDP 2017-2022 is the first of four medium-term plans for operationalizing AmBisyon 2040 and provides detail on the country's development path.
+20. The PDP 2017-2022, is anchored ingeared towards the achievement of AmBisyon 2040, which aligns well with the 2030 Agenda for Sustainable Development.
+The PDP 2017-2022 is the first of four- medium-term plans for operationalizing AmBisyon 2040 and provides detail on the country's development path.
 It features three clusters of strategic pillars (enhancing the social fabric, inequality-reducing transformation and increasing potential growth) and a cluster of crosscutting strategies or foundations for sustainable development, all of which are intended to establish "a solid foundation for more inclusive growth, a high-trust and resilient society, and a globally-competitive knowledge economy".
-The PDP 2017-2022 is also supported by companion plans, that among others, include the Philippine Plan of Action for Nutrition (PPAN) 2017-2023, recognized as the countries framework for action in addressing malnutrition.
+The PDP 2017-2022 is also The PDP 2017-2022 is also supported by companion plans, that among others, include the Philippine Plan of Action for Nutrition (PPAN) 2017-2023, recognized as the countries framework for action in addressing malnutrition.
 Finally, the PDP is based on the Philippines' Magna Carta of Women.